Vitamin D

 Vitamin D and Lupus

 Vitamin D is a crucial nutrient that plays a significant role in the immune system and overall health.
-Research has shown that vitamin D deficiency is common in individuals with lupus, an autoimmune disease where the immune system attacks healthy tissues in the body.
+Research has shown that vitamin D deficiency is common in individuals with lupus, an autoimmune disease that causes the immune system to attack healthy tissues and organs.

 Studies have suggested that vitamin D may have a protective effect against the development and progression of lupus.
 It is believed that vitamin D helps regulate the immune system and reduce inflammation, which are key factors in the development of lupus symptoms.